OUR Faith Leanings

 Taking that to heart, Tim moved away from the rote religiosity of “unworthiness” and embraced the more welcoming philosophy of spirituality.

 He serves as a Christian pastoral representative of the provincially recognized Metaphysical Ministry of Canada in Ontario, which draws its authority from the Bancroft Spiritual Centre.

 The ministry is the Canadian representative of the International Metaphysical Ministry (IMM) headquartered in Sedona, Arizona, with a robust community of over 7,000 practicing IMM ministers in 120 countries.

 Our faith community has been recognized since 1959.

-We respect all religions and their practices as long as they don't advocate harm to others, and Rev. Tim is happy to deliver a full denominational, a non-denominational, an interfaith, spiritual or civil ceremony for you and your family.
+We respect all religions and their practices as long as they don't advocate harm to others and Rev. Tim is happy to deliver a full denominational, a non-denominational, an interfaith, spiritual or non-religious ceremony for you and your family.

-Based in Caledon, Tim has been a familiar figure across Peel, Durham, Halton and GTA for the past 18 years representing many hundreds of families during their times of loss, by solemnizing their marriages, and by christening their children.
+Based in Caledon, Tim has been a familiar figure across the region for the past 18 years representing many hundreds of families during their times of loss, by solemnizing their marriages, and by christening their children.